javbotero/Outer-Coast/_includes/overview.md

 In the fast-paced Summer Seminar environment, students earn college credit, practice the mechanics of making change, and build meaningful relationships as part of an intentional learning community.

+**How To Do Nothing: Work, Refusal, and Politics**

+*Profs.
+Lizzie Krontiris and Joel Schlosser*

+“Nothing is harder to do these days than nothing,” writes Jenny Odell in How To Do Nothing.
+Everything vies for our attention: important news, exciting updates from friends, cat videos, advertisements.
+How could we possibly do nothing when there’s always something?
+And shouldn’t we be doing something?
+This course investigates how and why doing nothing might be the most important thing to do at a time when it feels like there’s so much to do.
+Thinking with classic and contemporary texts, we will also experiment with different forms of writing that avoid just doing something and instead cultivate attention and intention.
+In dialogue with Odell’s book, this course will investigate the role that work plays in contemporary life and the capitalist imperative to be productive and keep busy; the resistance and refusal of “doing nothing”; and how we might imagine and pursue more ecological and just ways of living together.

 Read more about the Summer Seminar 2022 in the [Program Overview here.](https://docs.google.com/document/d/1DsIOOm24KI2uV8v_MtxF8bGk5l8VVIG1b0u4BgJdycg/edit?usp=sharing)

 Read more about student life at Outer Coast in the [“Day in the Life of a Summer Seminar Student” feature here.](https://mailchi.mp/2150ea1f950c/a-day-in-the-life-of-an-outer-coast-student?e=[UNIQID])